fabmas/certlc/README.md

         Install-Module PSPKI -Repository PSGallery -Scope AllUsers -Force

     ```
-- Import the certificates into the Key Vault and tag them with the administrator e-mail address for notification purposes.
+- Import the certificates into the Key Vault and **TAG** them with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).
 - Install the [Key Vault extension](#key-vault-extension) on the servers that need to retrieve the renewed certificates from the Key Vault.
 - Add the 'Key Vault Secret User' role to the the servers with the Key Vault extension on the Key Vault containing the certificates.
 - Add the 'System' account of the Hybrid RunBook Worker VM to the Certificate Template(s) used to generate the certificates.